jreisinger/gokatas/README.md

 Go katas should be useful for folks trying to learn to program in Go and/or for those who don't get to program every day but still want to keep their skills fresh (e.g. sysadmins, devops or security people).

 It's important to practice regularly, to create a habit.
-Start by taking baby steps.
-After some time it will require much less will power, it will become natural for you.
+Start by taking baby steps, set a daily minimum (e.g. 20 minutes).
+After some time it will require much less will power and it will be harder to stop.

 ## Initial setup